mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConsMeas/EnerConMeasInDYNAMOS.md

 ```
 Then use the getting started guide and start from the beginning to configure the Kubernetes cluster.

-# TODO: change to new Prometheus stack
 ## Prometheus to view measurements
-For the energy consumption measurements the prometheus-config.yaml file has been configured appropriately, see: C:\Users\cpoet\IdeaProjects\EnergyEfficiency_DYNAMOS\charts\core\prometheus-config.yaml
+For the energy consumption measurements the prometheus-config.yaml file has been configured appropriately.

 Run the following commands to view the measurements:
 ```sh